Celebrate Latin Pride with us!

-On Sunday, discover our new festival venue and join us for a vibrant Latin Brunch celebrating our Pride
+On Sunday, discover our new festival venue and join us for vibrant The Brunch Party celebrating our Latin Pride

 Aún es de noche en Caracas, directed by Mariana Rondón and Marité Ugás, follows Adelaida, a woman trying to survive in a collapsing Caracas after the death of her mother.
 When armed militia take over her apartment, she is forced to hide in a neighboring flat, where she discovers the body of a Spanish woman.